FOR IMMEDIATE RELEASE

 (BOSTON, MA) – Out-of-school programs that develop the creative capacities of young people are uniquely positioned to drive civic and social progress in their communities, according to new research.
 The research report, “Setting the Agenda,” is drawn from surveys of more than 150 youth arts, humanities, and science programs nationwide.

 “Today, youth are increasingly becoming disconnected from their communities and the means to make a successful transition to adulthood,” the report states.
 “At the same time, creativity is growing in its importance to addressing changing economic, social, technological, and environmental challenges.
 In this context, creative youth development programs are an asset, and supporting and increasing their impact is of great importance.”

-“Setting the Agenda” was commissioned in advance of the National Summit on Creative Youth Development by the Massachusetts Cultural Council, President’s Committee on the Arts and the Humanities, and National Guild for Community Arts Education.
+“Setting the Agenda” was commissioned in advance of the National Summit on Creative Youth Development by the Mass Cultural Council, President’s Committee on the Arts and the Humanities, and National Guild for Community Arts Education.
 The organizations are partners in presenting the Summit, which takes place in Boston March 27-29.
 The research was conducted by Dr. Lauren Stevenson of Junction Box Consulting in Oakland, CA.

 Young people learning through the arts, humanities, and sciences develop personal, social, and intellectual skills and capacities that are important for healthy growth and success in life, school, and work.
 They also use these disciplines as means to understand and change the world around them, to connect to the human experience, and develop and express their sense of identity.

 Moreover, the report states, youth programs grounded in creative expression “bring the tools of the arts, humanities, sciences, and youth leadership to bear to facilitate community development—improving the safety and physical and cultural contexts of the communities they serve—and foster civic engagement.
 By contributing to social change and community development and increasing society’s creative capacity, they are creating ripple effects that extend their impact more widely.”